 Like all recycling, an even better alternative is direct salvage and reuse.
 This topic is discussed near the end of this page.

-Recycling of any leftover construction material or waste from a demolition process reduces the quantity of new materials needed, saving both the costs of mining or manufacturing of the construction materials and the energy involved in transporting those items.
+Recycling of any leftover construction material or waste from a demolition process also benefits the private sector.
+This practice reduces the quantity of new materials needed, saving both the costs of mining or manufacturing of the construction materials and the energy involved in transporting those items.

 Asphalt shingles are estimated to account for about a third of